 Ready to knock your old house down?
 Before you take the leap, there are a few very critical things to consider BEFORE you call the demolition contractor:

 Before you call your local demolition contactor, make sure that you’ve signed off on all your knockdown rebuild home contracts.
 Unsure if you’re at this stage?
-Just call your Eden Brae KDR expert on 1300 NEW HOUSE.
+Just call your Eden Brae KDR expert on 1300 645 860.

 Before you can demolish your old home, a Soil Test and Contour Survey need to be completed.
 The Soil Test examines the kind of soil on your block, this test is important because it helps us to decide what kind of foundations your new home will have.

 Yes.
 However, usually your demolition contractor will organise this permit for you, and process it faster because of their experience in dealing with the local government.

 PRO TIP: Make sure you have both a Demolition Permit and a Building Permit before you demolish (both can be obtained from your local council or shire).

 Ensure that you include the cost of the demolition in your overall knockdown rebuild home budget.
 Sometimes surprise costs can affect the price of demolition including established and/or protected trees, location of utilities such as electrical or sewage, neighbouring structures, land overlay etc.